 Read on to explore the possible causes, symptoms, treatments, complications, and preventive strategies for meningitis in children.

 Causes Of Meningitis In Children

-A bacterial or viral infection that propagates through cerebrospinal fluid (CSF) is the most common cause of meningitis in children.
+A bacterial or viral infection that propagates through cerebrospinal fluid (CSF) is the most common cause of pediatric meningitis.
 CSF flows in spaces between the meninges and cushions the brain and the spinal cord.
 Parasitic and fungal infections may also cause meningitis, and it often affects children with weakened immune systems.

 Viruses that cause meningitis include but are not limited to (1):